 Courtesy of CALCE, University of Maryland

 Though defined by its fundamental composition, the insulating properties of a Parylene coating increase with thickness.
-This means that by selecting a specific Parylene thickness, you can fine-tune electricity-blocking properties.
+By selecting a specific Parylene thickness, you can fine-tune electricity-blocking properties.
 Since each Parylene type has different dielectric properties, there’s a suitable parylene for virtually every application.

 Parylene Dissipation Factor

-Dissipation factor is defined as the reciprocal of the ratio between the insulating materials capacitive reactance to its resistance (Equivalent Series Resistance or ESR) at a specified frequency.
+Dissipation factor is the reciprocal ratio between the insulating material’s capacitive reactance to its resistance (Equivalent Series Resistance or ESR) at a specified frequency.

 This property measures electrical energy lost and absorbed (power dissipation) when an electrical current is applied to an insulating material.
 Much of the absorbed energy is dissipated as heat—the lower the dissipation factor, the more efficient the insulator system.
 Dissipation factor is an essential property because it can be used to maximize power delivery.